 Wearing a hat or cap is highly recommended as the sun can get very hot during the day and a lot of the time you might be under the same spot waiting for the animal to show up or perform.
-If you are sensitive to the sun, I would recommend getting the cap which comes with sunshade for your neck.
+If you are sensitive to the sun, I would recommend getting the cap that comes with a sunshade for your neck.

 Why cover the face?